 Make Sure the Reasons Match

-You could be leaving your current position for professional reasons (better job, career growth, flexible schedule, for example) or for personal reasons (leaving the workforce, family circumstances, going back to school, etc.).
+You could be leaving your current position for professional reasons (a better job, career growth, or a flexible schedule, for example) or for personal reasons (leaving the workforce, family circumstances, or going back to school, for example).

 Or, you could simply hate your job or your boss, but don't say that.

-One thing to keep in mind is that it's important that the reason you give a potential employer matches what your previous employers are going to say should they be contacted for more information about you.
+One thing to keep in mind is that it's important that the reason you give a potential employer matches what your previous employers would say, should they be contacted for more information about you.

 What Else You Need to Know